tytydraco/yessleep/out/Jane_texted_me_today_She_was_my_mistress_20_years_ago.md

 I respond, explaining I’ll cooperate and there’s no need to escalate things.

-What is this person talking about?
+But I don't understand what the question means.
 If it’s Jane’s stolen identity, maybe it’s about the day we met?

 Jane and I met at the Hilton during a work event.
 Back then, I still had a long dark hair that touched my neck.
 A young, ambitious sales manager.
 She was an even younger accountant.
 Married for three years at the time, I found something intoxicating in her shy laugh.